-Getting outside into nature is healthy and fun, and we launched our first annual Sit Spot Challenge as a fun outdoor experience is merely a place outside where a person could sit and study nature wherever it surrounds them.
-Sit spots can be pristine and wild but they can also be a spot in the suburbs or the heart of a city.
-Only two essentials are needed for a sit spot: the person feels safe and there are some components of nature present.
-One can sit on the ground or a bench or a step or a log.
-It helps, of course, if the sit spot is close to where an individual lives, so it can easily be visited daily if the person chooses.
-Daily visits help with observing how nature progresses and changes as each day passes.
+What IS a sit spot?
+This fun outdoor experience is merely a place outside where you can sit and study nature wherever it surrounds you.
+Sit spots can be pristine and wild but they can also be your spot in the suburbs or the heart of a city.
+Only two essentials are needed for a sit spot: you feel safe and there are some components of nature present.
+You can sit on the ground or a bench or a step or a log.
+It helps, of course, if your sit spot is close to where you live, so it can easily be visited daily if you choose.
+Daily visits help you observe how nature progresses and changes as each day passes.

 An important element you can add to your sit spot is "journaling."
 Keeping a small notebook with you to jot your observations and perhaps sketch what you might see is a useful addition to sit spotting.
 Regular writing (and sketching, too) makes you feel good, it helps you slow down and pay attention to what is around you.
 Writing can help you clarify your thoughts and feelings, relax, and get to know yourself better.
 It can also document what you are observing, as can a simple camera on your mobile phone.
 However you "journal," you can make a difference through this peaceful pastime, becoming a catalyst for change.
 This site has some good tips on getting started with nature journaling: https://johnmuirlaws.com/how-to-get-started-with-nature-journaling/